 Tinker Falls

 This is an incredible waterfall with a cavern behind it that visitors can climb up behind the waterfall.
-At this time of year, when the cascades are frozen ice towers, it is a splendid sight that everyone should see.
+You might also have the opportunity to see people ice climbing here.
+This waterfall is one of the few places that allows ice climbing.

 Ithaca Falls

-This waterfall is beautiful at any time of year but it is truly spectacular in the winter.
+This waterfall is beautiful at any time of year but truly spectacular in the winter.
 You can get fairly close to Ithaca Falls as well.
-Only one problem with this winter waterfall is the path here is pretty slippery (you will definitely need to wear microspikes or yaktrax.)
+The only problem with this winter waterfall is the path here is pretty slippery (you will definitely need to wear microspikes or yaktrax.)

 Bucktail Falls